e-gov/GOVSSO/TechnicalSpecification.md

 **Request**

 All GOVSSO clients are expected to support OIDC Back-channel logout functionality.
 According to back-channel logout specification [[OIDC-BACK](https://openid.net/specs/openid-connect-backchannel-1_0.html)] GOVSSO server will send an out-of-band logout request to each client application when the user has requested to end the GOVSSO session.
-GOVSSO will include a logout token with each request so that the client applications can verify the logout event.
+GOVSSO will include a Logout Token with each request so that the client applications can verify the logout event.

 Relying Parties supporting back-channel-based logout register a back-channel logout URI with GOVSSO as part of their client registration [[OIDC-BACK](https://openid.net/specs/openid-connect-backchannel-1_0.html)] "2.2.
 Indicating RP Support for Back-Channel Logout".

 The back-channel logout URI must be an absolute URI as defined by Section 4.3 of  [[URI](https://tools.ietf.org/html/rfc3986)].
 The back-channel logout includes an `application/x-www-form-urlencoded` formatted query component.
 The back-channel logout URI will not include a fragment component.

-Client applications must perform logout token validation to check if the received request is a valid GOVSSO logout request.
+Client applications must perform Logout Token validation to check if the received request is a valid GOVSSO logout request.
 Validation must be performed according to OIDC protocol [[OIDC-BACK](https://openid.net/specs/openid-connect-backchannel-1_0.html)] "2.6.
 Logout Token Validation".
 If at any point token validation fails, the client application is expected to respond with a HTTP status code 400 Bad Request.
-If a session with a matching session ID is not found but the logout token is otherwise valid, then the client application should respond with HTTP status code 200 OK.
+If a session with a matching session ID is not found but the Logout Token is otherwise valid, then the client application should respond with HTTP status code 200 OK.

 ***Example GOVSSO back-channel logout request***
 ````